jpxue/MDH_Tools/README.md

 Simple tool coded in Javascript which allows you to create a Census from a CPAS comma separated value (.csv) file Will also sort out patients by Ward, calcualte their age and shortest ward round route possible (based of ward locations in Q2 2021).

+*Mock data (Identification Numbers, Gender, DOB, Locality, LOS & Location) used in the following images for data protection purposes.*

 ## Instructions